-Samsung S9 Unveiled: Flagship Device Promises Camera Experience Better Than iPhone X At A Cheaper Price
+Samsung Galaxy S9 Unveiled: Flagship Device Promises Camera Experience Better Than iPhone X At A Cheaper Price

 The demo by Samsung executives revealed how the smartphone’s camera and Bixby accomplish impressive feats like translating the restaurant menu, create emojis that look like the user, and try-on makeup.

-The Samsung S9’s camera can take impressive pictures even in low light settings and videos can be captured in slow motion.
-The Galaxy S9 has a single rear lens, but the S9+ mimics the dual lens in the iPhone X allowing it to capture better photos.
+The Samsung S9’s camera can take impressive pictures even in low light settings, and videos can be captured in slow motion.
+The Galaxy S9 has a single rear lens, but the S9+ mimics the dual lens of the iPhone X, allowing it to capture better photos.

 Samsung did not just try to win the public over with its impressive camera.
 The new emoji is also a direct competitor of the Animoji in iPhone X. The emoji feature allows users to create their avatar and share it with their contacts.

-Samsung S9 looks just like the S8, which is not surprising, given how many leaks there were on what the new device will look like.
-The new models come with 5.8-inch and a 6.2-inch screen sizes.
+Samsung S9 looks just like the S8, which is not surprising given how many leaks there were on what the new device would look like.
+The new models come with 5.8-inch and 6.2-inch screen sizes.
 The bezels are smaller than last year’s release but other than that, the appearance of the handsets are mostly the same.

 The Samsung Galaxy S9 units in the United States runs with the Snapdragon 845 processor.
 Samsung will use its internally-developed Exynos chip for other regions.